yudiz-solutions/magento-save-for-later/README.md

 # Save For Later Extension for Magento 2

 The "Save For Later" extension for Magento 2 makes shopping easier.
-It lets customers save products they like but aren't ready to buy yet, similar to what you see on Amazon.
+It lets logged-in customers save products they like but aren't ready to buy yet, similar to what you see on Amazon.
 This way, shoppers can keep track of what they're interested in without having to make a purchase right away.

 By adding this feature to your store, you're giving customers more flexibility and making it easier for them to shop at their own pace.
 Admins can enable or disable the module And also can view which products customers have saved, along with the quantity of each item.
 Furthermore, they can analyze this data through intuitive graphs, such as daily activity metrics, popular product trends, monthly insights, and yearly overviews.